henryhyw/henryhyw.github.io/index.md

    </video>
    <div class="welcome-text">
       <h1 id="welcomeTitle">WELCOME</h1>
       <h2 id="welcomeSubtitle">Hi!
 I'm Henry, a junior at the University of Hong Kong, majoring in Applied Artificial Intelligence.
-My research interests lie at the fascinating intersections of artificial intelligence, neuroscience, and education.
 I have a passion for exploring new places and creating my own programs through coding.
 I'm thrilled to have you here and share my journey with you!</h2>
    </div>
 </div>